Billing and Accounts

 Who controls my water’s quality?

-The U.S. Environmental Protection Agency in Washington, D.C. sets national drinking water standards to protect public health.
+The U.S. Environmental Protection Agency sets national drinking water standards to protect public health.
 These standards are enforced in our state by the Pennsylvania Department of Environmental Protection.
 On a monthly or annual basis, we submit water quality test results to the state to prove that we are providing water that meets all of the standards.
-In addition, if there were ever a serious water quality problem, the state would immediately be notified and they would oversee our response and corrective actions.
+If there were ever a serious water quality problem, the state would immediately be notified and would oversee our response and corrective actions.

 However, only a portion of what we do in testing water quality is driven by these federal or state requirements.
 We also perform tests not prescribed by federal and state laws.
 We test for the acceptability of the water’s quality, not just for its potential to meet the standards.
 We conduct research to better understand the characteristics of the water from the rivers to the tap, and to find better ways to treat and deliver water to our customers.
 In order to do all of this, we have set our own goals for water quality – goals that are more stringent than the federal or state standards.
 We continue reviewing these goals as new information comes in from around the world, and as better technology and science are developed, so that we can continue to provide the best tap water at the least cost.